ajeetraina/labspace-cagent/.labspace/03-using-builtin-tools.md

-# Step 3: Builtin tools
+# Step 3: Builtin Tools

 An agent on its own can't do much other than just chat with you.
 To make agents more useful we need to give the agent tools that it can use to gather